rainier-arjona/node_assignments/07 - Advanced DB/10 Debugging (Advanced DB).md

-# Debugging Assignment: Fixing a One-to-Many Movie Application
+### Assignment: Debugging a One-to-Many Movie Application
-# Debugging Assignment

 In this assignment, you'll be provided with a simple Express and TypeScript application designed to manage movies and their reviews.
 The application has several intentional errors that you need to debug and fix.
 This includes issues with routes, types, and CRUD operations for a one-to-many relationship.